mmb-carb/ESTA/docs/USERS_GUIDE.md

 #### Regions

-The purpose of this section in the config areas is to allow users to define which counties, states, or other regions they are splitting their work into.
+The purpose of this config section is to allow users to define which counties, states, or other regions they are modeling.

 For instance, if you wanted to select all 58 counties in California, you might do: